v-hx/ScoreFence/CONTRIBUTING.md

 ## Core principle

-Every adapter or rule must answer a question about the score contract.
-Changes that turn ScoreFence into a general retrieval-evaluation framework should be discussed separately.
+Every adapter, probe pack, or rule must answer a question about the score contract.
+Changes that turn ScoreFence into a general relevance-evaluation framework should be discussed separately.

+## Adding a probe pack

+A probe pack must:

+1. name one coherent score family and supported stages;
+2. define controlled fixtures and expected relations independently of a target implementation;
+3. declare required adapter capabilities;
+4. document tolerances, confidence factors, and limitations;
+5. return `INCONCLUSIVE` when evidence is insufficient;
+6. avoid comparing its numeric range with another pack unless an explicit transformation contract exists;
+7. include deterministic fixtures for PASS, FAIL, and ambiguous behavior.

 ## Adding an adapter